nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Features

 <div markdown="block" class="alert alert-info">
 **Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `find KEYWORD`, `KEYWORD` is a parameter which can be used as `find spicy`.
+  E.g. in `find KEYWORD`, `KEYWORD` is a parameter which can be used as `find spicy`.
 * Items in square brackets are optional.<br>
-  e.g `add INDEX [QUANTITY]` can be used as `add 3 2` or as `add 3`.
+  E.g `add INDEX [QUANTITY]` can be used as `add 3 2` or as `add 3`.
 * Friendly syntax is supported!
 For any command, typing the prefix of the command will already be recognized, unless there is any ambiguity.
-For example, `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The commands will be explained below.
+* E.g. `help` only requires the user to type `h` to be recognized, while `sort` will require user to at least type `so` since typing `s` by itself will conflict with another command `submit` (The commands will be explained below.
 To minimize confusion, the whole command will be shown instead of the prefix.)

 </div>